Can I Remove the Doors Between My House and Conservatory?

 Will removing conservatory doors make my house cold?

 Only if your conservatory has poor thermal performance.
-Modern high-performance glass like New Generation Glass (U-values under 1.0 W/m²K) keeps spaces comfortable year-round.
-It blocks 86% of solar heat in summer while retaining warmth in winter.
-Adequate heating and good seals are also essential.
-We assess thermal performance during free consultations.
+Modern high-performance glass like New Generation Glass (U-values under 1.0 W/m²K) keeps spaces comfortable year-round, blocking 86% of solar heat in summer while retaining warmth in winter.

 Is the wall between my house and conservatory load-bearing?

-Most external walls are load-bearing, supporting floor joists or roof rafters above.
-If you want to widen the opening (not just remove doors), a structural engineer must assess the wall and specify support (usually a steel beam/RSJ).
-Building Regs approval is required for structural modifications.
-Room Outside provides full structural assessments as part of our service.
+Most external walls are load-bearing, supporting floor joists or roof rafters.
+If you want to widen the opening, a structural engineer must assess and specify support (usually a steel beam/RSJ).
+Building Regs approval is required.

 Can I widen the opening when removing conservatory doors?